 Former Nationals Minister Peter McGauran was elected to the House of Representatives for Gippsland, Victoria in 1983, retiring from government in 2008.
 During his post-political career, McGauran has worked in several lobbyist positions including his appointment as CEO for Racing Australia from 2012 to 2016.

-Consul General and Senior Trade and Investment Commissioner (Austrade) for the states of Texas, Arkansas, Oklahoma, and Louisiana since January 2018.
+Consul General and Senior Trade and Investment Commissioner (Austrade) for the states of Texas, Arkansas, Oklahoma, and Louisiana (January 2018–Feb 2021).

 Special Advisor – Racing Industry at Tabcorp Holdings Ltd from January 2017 to September 2017.